yakra/tmtools/autoshape/README.md

 # autoshape

 **Purpose:**<br>
-Adds shaping points after specified points in WPT files, in order to break false-positive concurrencies.<br>
+Adds hidden points after specified points in WPT files, in order to break false-positive concurrencies.<br>
 Coordinates are chosen to six demical places so that the lateral distance from the line directly connecting the points on either side, on a Mercator map, is minimized.

 **Compiling:**<br>